 If the primary side of the ignition system seems to be producing a trigger signal for the coil but the voltage is not reaching the plugs, a visual inspection of the coil tower, distributor cap, rotor and plug wires should be made to identify any defects that might be preventing the spark from reaching its intended destination.

 If you see a good hot spark when you crank the engine, but it won't start, check for fuel.
-The problem might be a bad fuel pump.
+The problem might be a bad fuel pump or a possible anti-theft system issue (the immobilizer is not recognizing the computer key or smart key fob).

 On an older engine with a carburetor, pump the throttle linkage and look for fuel squirting into the carburetor throat.
 No fuel?
 Possible causes include a bad mechanical fuel pump, stuck needle valve in the carburetor, a plugged fuel line or fuel filter.

 There is also the possibility that the fuel in the tank may be heavily contaminated with water or overloaded with alcohol.
-If the tank was just filled, bad gas might be causing the problem.
+If the tank was just filled, bad gas or contaminated fuel might be preventing your engine from starting.

 Even if there is fuel and it is being delivered to the engine, a massive vacuum leak could be preventing the engine from starting.
 A large enough vacuum leak will lean out the air/fuel ratio to such an extent that the mixture won't ignite.
 An EGR valve that is stuck wide open, a disconnected PCV hose, loose vacuum hose for the power brake booster, or similar leak could be the culprit.
 Check all vacuum connections and listen for unusual sucking noises while cranking.